 Medicinal Uses of White oleander

 In Ayurveda, the roots, leaves and bark of Karvira/Nerium oleander are used for medicinal purpose.
 These are used in very precise dosage.
-The dried roots powder in dosage of 30-125 mg, is used for head ache, parasites, inflammation, itching and diseases of skin.
+The dried roots powder in dosage of 30-125 mg, is used for head ache, parasites, inflammation, itching and diseases of the skin.

-The dried leaf powder in dosage of 30-125 mg, is used for diseases of heart, fever, parasites, diseases of skin, diseases of eyes, wounds and asthma.
+The dried leaf powder in dosage of 30-125 mg, is used for diseases of heart, fever, parasites, diseases of the skin, diseases of eyes, wounds and asthma.
 The leaves are first detoxified as per Ayurvedic treatise.

 An Ayurvedic medicine, Karanjadi Taila contains Kaner as an ingredient.
-This oil is useful in various kinds of skin infections, including ringworm (dermatophytes).
+This oil is useful in various kinds of the skin infections, including ringworm (dermatophytes).
 It consists of seeds of karanj (Pongamia pinnata), kuth, chitrakmul (Plumbago zeylanica), chameli puspa (Jasminum sp.), and Kaner (Nerium oleander).

 Below is given few remedies using Nerium oleander/Kaner.
 These are given just for information purpose.
 Always remember all parts of oleander plant are poisonous.
-Always wash your hands after touching any part of plant.
+Always wash your hands after touching any part of the plant.

 The paste of roots are applied externally on the hemorrhoids.

 The paste of leaves is mixed with oil and applied on the affected joints.

 The decoction of white flowered Kaner is boiled in ‘Rai ka tel’ to make medicated oil.
 This oil is applied at affected body areas.

 The medicated oil prepared from the leaves paste of Kaner is applied externally.